Wirecard and Klarna Launch Joint Payment Solution for Merchants

 "We are proud to team up with Wirecard to combine the best of our offerings into a single solution," said Luke Griffiths, Commercial Vice President at Klarna.
 "Our joint partnership will enhance both the merchant and end-customer experiences, while expanding our footprint to more geographies.
 We are looking forward to launching this attractive solution on a global scale."

 "Shoppers seek, above all, a frictionless shopping journey," added Kilian Thalhammer, Executive Vice President Product Management at Wirecard.
-"Klarna Payments will give shoppers exactly that: a hassle-free shopping experience, on their terms.
+"Together with Klarna, we will give shoppers exactly that: a hassle-free shopping experience, on their terms.
 Merchants will also benefit from a more streamlined and efficient integration - meaning that merchants and shoppers are that much closer to their ideal checkout experience.
 We are happy to join forces with Klarna."

-Wirecard (GER: WDI) is one of the world's fastest growing digital platforms in the area of financial commerce.
-We provide both business customers and consumers with a constantly expanding ecosystem of real-time value-added services built around innovative digital payments by using an integrated B2B2C approach.
-This ecosystem concentrates on the areas payment and risk, retail and transaction banking, loyalty and couponing, data analytics and conversion rate enhancement in all sales channels (online, mobile, POS).
-Wirecard operates regulated financial institutions in several key markets and holds issuing and acquiring licenses from all major payment and card networks.
-Wirecard AG is listed on the Frankfurt Stock Exchange (DAX and TecDAX, ISIN DE0007472060).
-Find out more at www.wirecard.com.

 Wirecard media contact: